dockur/dnsmasq/readme.md

   * ### How do I modify the configuration?

-    You can bind mount your own `dnsmasq.conf` file to the container like this:
+    You can bind mount a custom `dnsmasq.conf` file to the container like this:

     ```yaml
     volumes: